Polystar Resource Gallery

 5. Chlorine: Do not store chlorine near ammonia, acetylene, benzene, butadiene, hydrogen, petroleum gases, sodium carbide or turpentine.

-More information about OSHA chemical storage, including details about incompatible chemical storage, are available in their Safety Data Sheets.
+More information about OSHA chemical storage requirements, including details about incompatible chemical storage, are available in their Safety Data Sheets.

 Does OSHA Require a Chemical Inventory?